TheresaLui/SelfHelpContent_v2/articles/microsoft.search/index-delete-issue.md

 ## **Recommended Steps**

-If you were unable to delete an index using an API call rather than directly from the portal, the response 's HTTP status code and message will often give a good indication as to why the call failed.
+If you were unable to delete an index using an API call rather than directly from the portal, the response's HTTP status code and message will often give a good indication as to why the call failed.
 Common reasons for this failure include:

 * Using a Query API key as opposed to the required Admin API Key
 * Incorrectly formed API request
 * The Index was previously deleted
 * The service is currently unavailable.
 You must have 2 or more replicas to ensure an availability SLA.

 ## **Recommended Documents**